 - Should be attached to a solid surface, such as wood, and comes with flashing that allows you to do so.
 This is part of the design that helps deal with wind issues.

 The largest model that this manufacturer offers is 8x20x9, which is plenty big.
 The 8x8x9 has a 6’8″ clearance for those of who are tall, and plenty of space for growing.

 The question you must ask yourself is: how will you use a greenhouse and is 68 square feet going to get the job done?

-One last plus that I love about this unit is that it is under $1,000.
+One last plus that I love about this unit is that it is pretty affordable.
 That means you can add a second one later if you need.
 Comes with a 5-year warranty.

 The Grandio Elite 8×12 has a solid 3-star review on Amazon.
 Reading through the ratings, I have to point out again that if you cannot build a simple garden shed, then this project is going to be difficult.

 For many of the ratings, I think that construction was an issue.
 These are not an entertainment system from IKEA.
 It comes with a 10-year guarantee and that is hard to find anywhere.